RoyGF/tipping_calculator_help/README.md

 ---

-Thank you for using Tip Calculator!
+Thank you for using FastTip!